RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | policyId   | String| Policy Id

 ## Box.createRetentionPolicy
 Used to create a new retention policy.
+Only Business Plus or Enterprise account.

 | Field            | Type  | Description
 |------------------|-------|----------